 - As available, continue to participate in local exercises as related to communication components

 - Participate in future updates to the SCIP

 The Wisconsin RSICs are already formed and actively developing regional plans.
 Click the links on the left to learn about activities in your region and how to contact your RSIC and RIC.

 Statewide Interoperability Coordinator (SWIC)

-The SWIC is employed by the Department of Justice (DOJ) to serve as the coordinator between the state and federal emergency communications offices.
+The SWIC is employed by the Department of Military Affairs (DMA) to serve as the coordinator between the state and federal emergency communications offices.
 The SWIC is responsible for coordinating interoperability technical assistance, among other federal services.
 As per the State Interoperability Council (IC) Charter, the SWIC is also expected to advise and consult with the IC.